United Kingdom School Route Passport

 Early Childhood and Primary Education

 Early childhood provision combines education and childcare.
 Settings include nursery schools, nursery classes attached to primary schools, private or voluntary nurseries and registered childminders.
-Funding entitlements and weekly hours vary by nation, a reminder that the phrase free nursery place does not describe one identical UK offer.
+Funding entitlements and weekly hours vary by nation, a reminder that the phrase free nursery place does not describe one identical four-nation offer.
 The education element develops communication, early literacy and numeracy, physical development, wellbeing and social learning.

 Primary schools then provide a broad curriculum.
 England and Wales commonly move from Reception through Year 6, Northern Ireland from Primary 1 through Primary 7, and Scotland from P1 through P7.
 Assessment is not uniform.
 England uses national curriculum assessments at specified primary points; Scotland relies heavily on teacher professional judgement against Curriculum for Excellence levels, supported by national standardised assessments; Wales and Northern Ireland apply their own assessment policies.